EAG-PT: Emission-Aware Gaussians and Path Tracing for Diffuse Indoor Scene Reconstruction and Editing: Real-World Scene Capture

 \section{Real-World Scene Capture}

 Our method operates on calibrated multi-view images in linear radiance space.
-Following VR-NeRF~\cite{VR-NeRF} and FIPT~\cite{FIPT}, we capture the indoor scene \textsc{lectureroom} with an APS-C camera (Sony ZV-E10M2) mounted on a tripod.
+Following VR-NeRF~\cite{VR-NeRF} and FIPT~\cite{FIPT}, we capture the indoor scene \textsc{lectureroom} with a SONY ZV-E10M2 APS-C camera equipped with the default kit lens and mounted on a tripod.
 The camera is operated in full manual mode with aperture fixed to f/8.0, ISO to 100, and focal length to 16\,mm to obtain a wide field of view and a stable radiometric response.
 Before capture, we set the white balance using a gray card placed in the scene and then fix it for the entire sequence to ensure consistent color calibration across all views.
 The lens is switched to manual focus with the focus distance set to 1.0\,m, and kept unchanged during capture to avoid per-view focus variations.
 To avoid clipping in shadows and highlights, we determine a bracketing range of exposure times in the scene such that the shortest exposure resolves the brightest emitters and the longest exposure resolves the darkest shadows.
 We then interpolate within this range to acquire multiple exposures per viewpoint.
 We rotate the camera, adjust the tripod height, and translate the tripod to obtain dense multi-view coverage of the scene.

 After capture, for each viewpoint, the captured RAW images are converted to linear radiance in the range $[0,1]$ and merged into a single linear image.
 We then apply lens undistortion and vignetting correction to every image.
 We run COLMAP on sRGB images converted from linear images to recover intrinsics and extrinsics.
 The recovered poses are subsequently rotated so that the scene floor aligns with the $+z$ axis of the world coordinate system, which simplifies downstream editing and rendering.
 This pipeline is sufficient to produce input data for our reconstruction method from generic indoor scenes.